-The marginal effect was assessed by using partial dependence plot to represent the predicted association between climatic indicators and COVID-19 risks of BRT model, is illustrated in Figure 3.
+The marginal effect was assessed by using partial dependence plot to represent the predicted association between climatic indicators and COVID-19 risks of BRT model, as illustrated in Figure 3.
 A non-linear complex association is observed in the temperate and sub-tropical zones with more than 10oC average temperature and average humidity with less than 60%.
-A monotonic trend is found in the tropical regions for the mean diurnal temperature range between 8-12oC and temperature seasonality with more than 80%.
+A monotonic trend is found in the tropical regions for the mean diurnal temperature ranging between 8 and 12oC, and temperature seasonality with more than 80%.
 The results show that average temperature was negatively associated with COVID-19 transmission risks, which tend to reduce significantly when the average temperature varied from 5oC to 12oC in the sub-tropical zone and 5oC to 11oC in the temperate zone.
 With increasing average temperature, community transmission is reduced significantly.
-A more complex association is found between the response of the number of COVID-19 cases was slightly positive and associated with relative humidity, although it was a less influencing factor in the temperate and sub-tropical zones.
-After the threshold of about 60% relative humidity in these two regions, the probability of disease transmission increased (Figure 3).
+A more complex association is found between the number of COVID-19 cases and relative humidity, although it was a less influencing factor in the temperate and sub-tropical zones.
+The probability of disease transmission increased after the threshold of about 60% relative humidity in these two regions (Figure 3).

 On the contrary, these two meteorological parameters did not have a significant association with the disease transmission in the tropical region.
 The significant community transmission occurred with the changes in mean diurnal temperature, which was ranged from 4 to 8oC.
 After this, there was a significant decline in the number of COVID-19 cases in community transmission, which had little variations with average temperature.
-The temperature seasonality was also a significant variable showing positive association for the community transmission in the tropical countries.
+The temperature seasonality was also significant showing positive association for the community transmission in the tropical countries.

 3.5 COVID-19 response to the predictors in different countries:

 Figure 4 represents the country-wise association between the climatic predictors and the COVID-19 cases.
-The results show that a monotonic trends were found with less than 10°C temperature for the COVID-19 cases in France, Turkey, the US, the UK, and Germany.
+The results show a monotonic trend with less than 10°C temperature explaining the COVID-19 cases in France, Turkey, the US, the UK, and Germany.
 A spurious and more complex association was found between more than 10°C and the COVID-19 cases in these countries.
-Therefore, maximum cases were found during the temperature range of 5 to 10°C, and after the temperature increased beyond 10°C, infected cases were declined.
+Therefore, maximum cases were found during the temperature varying from 5 to 10°C, and the infections declined when the temperature increased beyond 10°C.

 Similarly, the average relative humidity was a contributing factor in Spain, the UK, and Italy, and favorable relative humidity for the disease transmission was found to be 60 to 70% in temperate countries.
-Most interestingly in the case of Turkey, it was found that the cases were increasing after crossing the 73% threshold of relative humidity.
-The temperature seasonality mostly influenced the Russian cases.
+Interestingly, in the case of Turkey, the cases were increasing after crossing the 73% threshold of relative humidity.
+The temperature seasonality mostly influenced the number of cases in Russia.
 About 56.3% of the cases in Russia were influenced by temperature seasonality, followed by Italy (46.3%), and the US (20.5%).
-It concludes that more than 70% variation of temperature (temperature seasonality) may cause a significant increase in COVID-19 community transmission.
-But, with the 80% of temperature seasonality, there was a declining trend for the US cases, whereas Russian cases declined after the value reached 110%.
-This might be because the location and extension of Russia is northwards than the US where extreme seasonality was found.
-Another important variable, mean diurnal range of temperature contributes more (about 60%) to the community transmission in Germany (Figure 4).
+More than 70% variation of temperature (temperature seasonality) may trigger a significant increase in COVID-19 community transmission.
+However, with the 80% of temperature seasonality, a declining trend was noted in the US, whereas the number of infections in Russia declined after a temperature threshold of 110%.
+This could be attributed to the location, as Russia extends more northwards towards extreme seasonality when compared to the US.
+Another important variable, mean diurnal range of temperature contributes about 60% to the community transmission in Germany (Figure 4).